Apple's iOS 27 Puts Siri AI Front and Center While Smoothing Out the Rest of the iPhone

 JOIN OUR TECHTRENDS NEWSLETTER

 The largest software additions arrive through Apple Intelligence and Siri AI.
-Apple describes Siri AI as a rebuilt version of its voice assistant with stronger conversational capabilities and awareness of what is displayed on screen.
-On iPhone, Siri AI can be accessed through a new interface connected to Dynamic Island, while a dedicated Siri application stores conversation history across devices.
+Apple describes Siri AI as a rebuilt version of its voice assistant with stronger conversational capabilities, awareness of what is displayed on screen and a deeper understanding of personal context.
+On iPhone, Siri AI can be accessed through a new interface connected to Dynamic Island, while a dedicated Siri application stores conversation history across Apple’s ecosystem.

 Apple is also extending AI-powered features into several core apps.
 Safari can organize large collections of tabs by topic and monitor webpages for changes.
 The Phone app can surface contextual information during calls, while Messages, Mail and Calendar gain tools that use personal context to suggest actions and streamline routine tasks.

 Search is another area receiving extensive changes.
 Apple has rebuilt parts of the indexing infrastructure that powers Spotlight, Photos and Mail, allowing content stored on a device to be catalogued more quickly and used across Apple Intelligence experiences.
-The company presented those improvements as part of the foundation supporting Siri AI’s ability to understand context across apps and personal data.
+The company presented those improvements as part of the foundation supporting Siri AI’s ability to understand context across apps, documents, messages and personal data.

 The Home app is also gaining new capabilities.
 Supported security cameras can record and stream in 4K resolution, while Apple Intelligence can generate descriptions of recorded footage, connect related clips from multiple cameras and allow users to search recordings using natural language.